• facebook

 Read time 7 minutes

-Hackers design emails in such a way that they seem totally genuine, and the receivers get tempted to click the open the emails and the attachments present in them.
+Sometimes, hackers design emails in such a way that they seem totally genuine, and the receivers unknowingly ends up opening the emails and the infected attachments present in them.
 The malware, spyware, phishing, and other types of viruses are sent as documents, PDFs, images, files, voicemails, etc. As soon as the attachment is clicked, the virus starts working, the malware is installed on the computer, and the files are attacked.
 The spyware can copy the information on your computer, the keystrokes, and the passwords.

 • Spamming

 • Spamming is sending unwanted emails that users do not want to receive, but the senders send them constantly.
-Although the webmails have a specific folder to put the unwanted emails, it does not provide any security to the data.
+Although webmails usually have a specific folder to put the unwanted emails, it does not provide any security to your data.

 • Ransomware